febo/pinocchio/sdk/log/macro/README.md

 log!("transfer amount: {}", amount);
 ```

 Since a `Logger` size is statically determined, messages are limited to `200` length by default.
-When logging larger messages, it is possible to increase the logger buffer:
+When logging larger messages, it is possible to increase the logger buffer size:
 ```rust
 use pinocchio_log::log